arangodb/arangodb/js/GUIDELINES.md

 module "name", than there exists a companion module "name-common" which contains these parts.

-For large prototypes with a lot of methods, there exists separates files.
+For large prototypes with a lot of methods, there exist separate files.
 I. e.
 `ArangoCollection` is defined in `org/arangodb/arango-collection.js`.

 Module "internal"